Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 An additional study also demonstrated that spirulina deserves a place in natural HIV treatment.

-This doesn’t come as a surprise as more than 200 peer-reviewed articles have been published in the scientific literature evaluating spirulina’s ability to affect cancer cells.
+More than 260 peer-reviewed articles have been published in the scientific literature evaluating spirulina’s ability to affect cancer cells.

 Czech Republic scientists pointed out that, in addition to its ability to control blood cholesterol levels, “Spirulina is also rich in tetrapyrrolic compounds closely related to bilirubin molecule, a potent antioxidant and anti-proliferative agent.”